jorgensd/jorgensd.github.io/converted_files/tutorial_pygmsh.md

 union_minus_ball = geom.boolean_fragments([union],[ball])
 ```

 To create physical markers for the two regions, we use the `add_physical` function.
 This function only works nicely if the domain whose boundary should be preserved (the sphere) is fully embedded in the other domain (the union of boxes).
-For more complex operations, it is recommened to do the tagging of entities in the gmsh GUI.
+For more complex operations, it is recommened to do the tagging of entities in the gmsh GUI, as explained in the [GMSH tutorial](converted_files/tutorial_gmsh.md).

 ```python